Parliamentary.ai

 Overview

 This bill amends the Gambling Act 2005, giving licensing authorities in England and Wales the power to limit the number of Category B2 gaming machines (those with a maximum stake of over £10) in betting shops.
-The aim is to allow local authorities more control over the density of these machines to mitigate potential negative impacts.
+The aim is to allow local authorities more control over the density of these machines in their areas to better manage potential negative impacts.

 Description

-The bill adds a new section (172A) to the Gambling Act 2005.
-This section empowers licensing authorities to:
+The bill inserts a new section (172A) into the Gambling Act 2005.
+This new section allows licensing authorities to:

-- Completely ban Category B2 gaming machines (maximum stake over £10) from a betting premises.
+• Completely ban Category B2 gaming machines in a betting premises.

-- Limit the number of Category B2 gaming machines allowed in a betting shop to a figure set by the licensing authority.
-This number must be lower than the current limit set by section 172(8) of the 2005 Act.
+• Limit the number of Category B2 gaming machines allowed in a betting premises to a number lower than the current limit set by Section 172(8) of the 2005 Act.

-When making these decisions, licensing authorities must consider the impact on the local area and the promotion of licensing objectives.
+When deciding whether to impose these restrictions, licensing authorities must consider the impact on the promotion of licensing objectives, such as preventing gambling-related harm.

-For Scotland, the power to add, remove or amend conditions related to these machines is limited to licenses issued before May 23rd, 2016.
+The power to add, remove or amend such conditions in Scotland is limited to licenses issued before 23 May 2016.

 Government Spending